peterprescott/lit-review/md/blank.md

 the second leads us to a survey of the intrinsic problems of spatial zone design in quantitative geography, a review of the progress in addressing those problems, and a deeper investigation into studies of neighbourhood dynamics and ontology.
-Finally, we review developments in the techniques of *areal interpolation*, the transformation of a dataset from the original geographic partition with which the data is associated to some alternative set of areal boundaries.
+Finally, we review developments in the techniques of areal interpolation of a data from some original geographic partition to some alternative set of areal boundaries.
 We conclude by summarizing the specific research goals resulting from our review of the literature.

-# The Contemporary Need for a Geographic Data Science

-In this section I identify the set of factors that have converged to create the necessary conditions for the emergence of *data science* [@THeyEtAl2009], namely the abundance of on-demand computational power made available through *the Cloud*, the availability of unprecedented quantities of *Big Data*, and the development of sophisticated *Machine Learning* techniques achieving astonishing success across a variety of fields.
-I then show that in spite of overblown claims that these factors will lead to "the end of theory" [@CAnderson2008], it is rather the case that they make theoretical understanding all the more important.
-This is argued first from an applied angle, considering the importance of interpretability in artificial intelligence; and second from a more purely formal perspective, arguing that since theoretically there can be no universally successfuly algorithmic learner, it becomes necessary to have the necessary *domain-knowledge* to appropriately restrict the class of hypotheses over which the learning algorithm is optimizing its error score.
-This leads us to consider the need for the *data scientist* able to combine such domain knowledge with the requisite computer skills and mathematical abilities; and also to consider whether data science itself would most ideally be a new science in itself, or whether the need is rather for the diverse domains of scientific discovery to integrate the new tools and techniques of cloud-computing, data-wrangling, and machine-learning in theory-driven pursuit of their central questions: in our case, a *Geographic Data Science*.
-We survey some of the geographic precursors to such a thing, and find unintended inspiration in the complaint of @CDaltonThatcher2015 that the hype around Big Data closely resembles that which previously surrounded a marketing tool known as "geodemographics".

-At the turn of the twenty-first century, @DLaney2001 memorably characterised the key challenges of data management as being due to its explosion in "volume, velocity and variety".
-The challenge of responding to this led to the development of a series of new
-technologies: the *MapReduce* paradigm for distributed data processing [@DeanGhemawat2008], the *Hadoop* Distributed File System for storing and streaming such data [@ShvachkoEtAl2010], the *Spark* Resilient Distributed Dataset [@ZahariaEtAl2012] and subsequent Dataframe API [@ArmbrustEtAl2015] for in-memory cluster computing.
-As Big

-The sudden rise to ubiquity of the terms mentioned previously can be seen by plotting the frequency with which they appear in Google searches over the last fifteen years [@Fig1], and observing the point at which a term -- first "cloud computing", then "big data", then "machine learning" attracts widespread curiosity, before being absorbed into common understanding.

- Whether it was
-described as an 'explosion', a 'deluge' [@CAnderson2008], an 'avalanche' [@HMiller2010], a 'revolution' [@RKitchin2014], or (more abstractly) 'a zeroth order discontinuity in human affairs' [@DDonoho2017], the metaphors make clear the size and speed of this sometimes overwhelming shift.
+# The Ubiquity of Locational Inference

+On meeting a person for the first time, it is common to ask *'Where are you from?'* [@GMyers2006].
+Knowing something about the place with which a person is associated reveals something about that person -- such is the implicit and necessary logic underlying this question, and its commonplace conventionality reveals it to be a very widespread conviction.
+It may then turn out that the place is known directly to the one asking, in which case it may be considered in its unique specificity.
+More likely however, it will not: the contextual understanding gained from the answer must then be mediated by an attempt to fit the reply into some more generalized classificatory framework.
+This will enable the construction of analogies with other places of which the enquirer does have direct experience, and the conversation can progress.
+Such a process will more likely happen instinctively than reflectively, but it inevitably must happen -- even if the (possibly subconscious) mental function to find an appropriate known category for the place in question returns an error.

+Indeed, before the question 'Where are you from?' is verbally uttered, a provisional estimate of the answer will already have been made, on the basis of visual, auditory, and even olfactory clues.
+Skin tone, eye colour, facial features, and other physical characteristics reflect genetic variations optimized over millenia for particular environments [@MBamshadOlson2003].
+Accent and vocabulary mark the region in which the speaker learned to speak a language [@PBoland2010; DWeatherheadEtAl2016].
+Clothing and other worn accessories differ according to what is culturally fashionable and commercially viable in different places [@LCrewe2017]; so do perfumes, deodorants, and other noticeably fragrant grooming products [@JHavlicekRoberts2013].
+The lingering smell of certain spices is suggestive of a diet shaped by a family background in a place where such ingredients were inexpensively available [@MMallapragada2016].

+But such qualitative interpretation [@BCypress2019] of individual locational clues is inherently time-consuming and subjective.
+And the inferred associations between people and place may also mislead.
+Locational inference may fail simply because a characteristic's location is incorrectly identified; or it may fail because although the characteristic is associated with the correct location, the cause is misconstrued.
+Alternatively it may be that the scale of location was too imprecise to draw accurate conclusions.
+Another possible failing is the interpretative incoherence caused when locational clues map incompatibly onto contradictory cognitive categories.

-# Geodemographics: Definition, Description, and Development
+# Geodemographics: Description, Definition, and Development

+Geodemographic analysis provides a quantitative approach to the "analysis of people by where they live" [@PSleight1997; @RHarrisEtAl2005;
+@RWebberBurrows2018].
-Geodemographic analysis applies unsupervised machine learning to the demographic data associated with geographic areas, thus enabling the reduction of the complex multidimensional reality of human society to a more manageable number of statistical types.
+By applying unsupervised machine learning to the demographic data associated with geographic areas, the complex multidimensional reality of human society can be reduced to a more manageable number of statistical types.
 Having been identified algorithmically, these *clusters* can then be described qualitatively (@Tbl:oac_tbl) and presented visually (@Fig:oac_fig),